MicrosoftDocs/power-automate-docs/articles/get-started-logic-template.md

 <properties
-    pageTitle="Create flows from a template | Microsoft Flow" description="Create flows from any of several built-in templates." services=""
+    pageTitle="Create a flow from a template | Microsoft Flow" description="Create a flow from any of several built-in templates." services=""
     suite="flow"
     documentationCenter="na"
     authors="aftowen"
-    manager="dwrede"
+    manager="erikre"
     editor=""
     tags=""
  />